microrobotics/RS485-TH/How-to-calculate-CRC-checksum.md

 - C4 : CRC16 Checksum - Lo Byte
 - 0B : CRC16 Checksum - High Byte
 - Checksum = 0x0BC4
-- Usually the checksum is for the default address and we do not need to calculate it
+- For the default address the checksum is supplied by the manufacturer
 - If we make changes to the address, command or data, the checksum must be recalculated

 **How to calculate the CRC Checksum with online CRC Calculator**